siyuan-bruce/siyuan-bruce.github.io/_posts/2023-09-30-How to use RMD to write a report?.md

      bookdown::html_document2: default
    ```
 2. Use BrBG colors to represent contrasting features.
 3. Use `table01` to number an R code area.
 The compiler will automatically number figures and tables.
-Note that the '01' in the name doesn't affect this functionality.
+Note that the '01' in the name doesn't affect the order of final report.
+It is just a name.
 4. Commonly used packages include `dplyr`, `modelsummary`, `scales`, `kableExtra`, `ggplot2`, and `foreach`.
 5. When compiling into a Word document, ensure to add `options(kableExtra.auto_format = FALSE)`.
 6. `stargazer` provides a good format for multinomial probit models.
 However, be aware that the resulting tables may not be compatible with Word documents.